 Employer confirmation is not required if the participant stopped working for the organization sponsoring the plan prior to January 1, 2009.
 Provide the date of separation in Section 1.
-If the plan has been terminated, complete and submit the 403(b) Plan Termination.
+If the plan has terminated, a 403(b) Plan Termination form must accompany this form, or have been previously submitted.